 Some of the specimens have seen have had extremely vivid coloring and others have been markedly duller.
 There was at one stage a question mark over the classification of this species and whether it should be called N. kubaryana or N. nigerrima but it seems that N. kubaryana has won out.

 Nembrotha kubaryana have an elongated shape and a dark green-black background colour with a longitudinally wrinkled skin.
 There are a large number of pustules with lighter green spots on them which may in some specimens form lines.
 The gills are green with black branches on them.
 The Rhinopores vary from orange to green.
-However all the specimens we have seen in Tanzania have been orange with an orange ring around the sheath.
+However all the specimens we have seen in Tanzania have had orange rhinopores with an orange ring around the sheath as seen below.
 They grow up to 120 mm in length but most are smaller in the 80 mm range.

 As their common name Variable Neon Nudibranch implies, the colours are variable and the one specimen in particular in this post had colours that neon aptly describe.
 The colours were so bright that they did not look real.
 It was absolutely stunning to see in real life and the colours have not been enhanced.